bbukulin/bbukulin/README.md

-# Hi, I'm Borna! 👋
+## Hi, I'm Borna! 👋

 ## 🚀 About Me
-I'm junior front-end developer and UI/UX designer with strong desire to learn new things and gain new experiences
+Junior front-end developer and UI/UX designer with strong desire to learn new things and gain new experiences

 ## 🛠 Skills
 HTML, CSS, Tailwind CSS, Javascript, React

 ## More details
 👩‍💻 I'm currently looking for internship